thedevelobear/thedevelobear.com/content/post/styling-cognito-verification-email.md

 **4.** Basic information card:

 Enter desired function name.
-In my case it will be _customiseVerificationEmail_.
+In my case it will be _customizeVerificationEmail_.

 In _Execution role_ tab you can use an existing role with proper permissions or let AWS create a new role with basic Lambda permissions.
 Let’s choose _Create a new role with basic Lambda permissions_